BisnisKomodo/Please-Survive/README.md

 ## 🔴About
-Lightning boy remains as my first simple game, inspired by Super Mario Bros where you gotta jump and avoid obstacle in order to reach to your winning places.
-I built the player movement system, Climbing System, Healthcontroller and the kill system for the player when falling to lava or touch nearby obstacle.
+Please Survive, 2D top down shooter that rush yourself to a zombie apocalypse that keep spawning.
+You gotta kill them in order to survive the world.
+Each kills grant you score that makes the game even harder.
+I formulated a simple zombie enemy behavior, shooting scripts, Scoring system, animation system, gun system, and also the Healthcontroller.
 Here's a small portion details about Lightning Boy development presented
 <br>

 ## 🕹️Play Game
 The game was built using Unity Engine.
-Play the game from https://bisniskomodo.itch.io/lightning-boy.
+Play the game from https://bisniskomodo.itch.io/please-survive.
 <br>

 ## 👤Developer